We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The company claim that the Pancake Pillow is suitable for those with neck pain and those who sleep on their side, back, or stomach.
+The company claims that the Pancake Pillow is suitable for those with neck pain and those who sleep on their side, back, or stomach.

 The K Ka Ua is a cylindrical cervical neck pillow.

-It measures 17 inches (in) by 4 in and claims to provide support for the neck, knees, and back.
+It measures 17 inches (in) x 4 in, and the company claims it provides support for the neck, knees, and back.

-According to their website, the K Ka Ua is made of memory foam to conform to the shape of the neck and back.
+According to the company website, the K Ka Ua uses memory foam and conforms to the shape of the neck and back.

-The Tempur-Pedic Neck Pillow’s shape may help to support the neck and head.
+The Tempur-Pedic Neck Pillow’s shape may help support the neck and head.

-According to their website, the pillow allows for comfortable sleep for both back and side sleepers.
+According to the company website, the pillow allows for comfortable sleep for both back and side sleepers.

-The pillow is extra-firm and is available in three different sizes measured in inches:
+The pillow is extra-firm and is available in four sizes:

-Pillowise claim to offer a supportive pillow that helps to align the cervical spine throughout the night.
-It is available in its standard length and a travel-size alternative.
+Pillowise offers a supportive pillow that it claims helps align the cervical spine during sleep time.
+The pillow is available in its standard length and a travel size alternative.

-The company offers five different sizes of pillows.
-Before purchasing a pillow, the company explain that a person needs to measure their:
+The company offers five different pillow sizes, and it advises that before purchasing a pillow, customers measure their:

 - neck circumference